Charzy-1/React-capstone-project/README.md

 # React capstone project - Metrics webapp

-> Single Page Application that fetch data from conillore crypto API, lists the metrics by coin name and displays additional information when clicked on a coin link.
+> Single Page Application that fetch data from coinllore crypto API, lists the metrics by coin name and displays additional information when clicked on a coin link.

 ## Live version